evabanegacom/React-capstone/README.md

   ```
 * Open the terminal inside the cloned directory:-

-- Start app with :
+- Start the app with :
   ```
   npm start OR yarn start

-  - Run test with SSH:
+  - Run test with:
   ```
   npm test